-The amount at label K is included in the member's concessional contributions.
+The amount at label \mathbf{K} is included in the member's concessional contributions.

-If you have used a contribution reserve strategy for concessional contributions as described in TD 2013/22 then do not include at label K the contributions received by the SMSF in 2021-22 and allocated to the member's account in the following financial year (instead include those contributions at either label A Employer contributions or label B Personal contributions).
+If you have used a contribution reserve strategy for concessional contributions as described in Taxation Determination TD 2013/22 then don't include at label K the contributions received by the SMSF in 2021-22 and allocated to the member's account in the following financial year (instead include those contributions at either label A Employer contributions or label B Personal contributions).

-Example: Grossing up a transfer from reserve: assessable amount
+Example: grossing up a transfer from reserve - assessable amount